hwdsl2/docker-embeddings/README.md

 The API is compatible with [OpenAI's embeddings endpoint](https://platform.openai.com/docs/api-reference/embeddings).
 Any application already calling `https://api.openai.com/v1/embeddings` can switch to self-hosted by setting:

+The `/v1/embeddings` endpoint is served directly by TEI.
+Supported OpenAI request fields depend on TEI; fields such as `encoding_format`, `dimensions`, `user`, and token-array inputs are upstream-dependent and not documented or tested by this image.

 ```
 OPENAI_BASE_URL=http://your_server_ip:8000
 ```